gumb0/yellowpaper-distilled/yellowpaper.md

         - recipient is the same account as this, just the code is overwritten and context is almost identical (apart from gas and depth)
       - SUICIDE - halt the execution and register account for later deletion
         - pops account address to send remaining funds to
-        - Refund is given to account if it's not yet in suicide list
+        - Refund is given to account if it's not yet in suicide list // till Berlin
         - #TODO gas cost not clear
       - REVERT - stop execution and return error without consuming all remaining gas // Since Byzantium
       - STATICCALL - call with a guarantee that the state is not modified, read-only call // since Byzantium